The costs of Erdogans' struggle for Turkish economic independence - ExBulletin

 How serious is the crisis?

-Turkey’s official inflation target is five percent, but it has remained in double digits for the past two years.
+Turkey’s official inflation target is 5 percent, but it has remained in double digits for the past two years.

 The monthly inflation reading has turned into a contested political question, with opposition leaders claiming the government is underestimating actual price hikes, a charge it denies.